John Gother: Works

+The 1913 Catholic Encyclopedia describes Gother as "something of an eirenicist", presenting Catholic viewpoints and debating Protestants in the hope of making converts to Catholicism or at least improving its public image.

+Gother also emphasized prayer and spiritual experience, and in later life wrote many works of a devotional character.
+These were popular among Catholics for well over a century.

 His work, A Papist Misrepresented and Represented, lists at length commonly held errors as to Catholic doctrine and practice.
 All such errors are duly "refuted" in the manner of the time, but courteously and in an English style that was well regarded.
 Various Anglican divines made reply, including notably Edward Stillingfleet, later Anglican Bishop of Worcester, in a prolonged series of rejoinders and counter-rejoinders.

 The principal among John Gother's many works, some translated into other languages, are: